jharwell/libra/docs/design/cli.rst

        emits a single completion line per phase
    * - ``--verbose, -v``
      - The cmake/ctest command is printed before execution; stdout and stderr pass through unchanged.
+The preset resolution source is also annotated (resolved via ``--preset``, ``CMakeUserPresets.json``, etc.).
 Gives the developer the exact command to copy for direct cmake use.
+   * - ``--dry-run``
+     - Prints the cmake/ctest commands that would be executed without running them.
+Exits 0.
+Target availability checks and filesystem checks are skipped; assumed targets are used as placeholders.
    * - ``--quiet --verbose``
      - Command printed; stdout suppressed; stderr passes through